 As some of you know I’m in the long process of writing a book called: (from) Unschooling to College; An alternative to the educational rat race.
-This blog supports this project in couple of ways: first, it allows me to keep writing on the subject of natural learning on the internet, and second it allows others to read and give their opinion while sharing their experience with unschooling to adulthood.
+This blog supports this project in couple of ways: first, it allows me to keep writing on the subject of natural learning on the internet, and second it allows others to read and give their opinion while sharing their experience with unschooling.

 In “Sandra Dodd’s big book of unschooling”, Sandra writes: “Unschooling is arranging for natural learning”.
 I like that definition and placed it as one of the quotes in the beginning of my book since it addresses the main premise of the book that the ability to learn anything and everything is something we are born with.
 In other words, it comes naturally.
 We will not have survived as a species without it.

 In 1995, when my boys were 8 and 5 and we were still living in Israel, I started a magazine called (loosely translated): What comes naturally, a magazine about alternative education.
 I am now translating some of the things I wrote because they capture well what I then observed as the learning process that “naturally grown” children –those given the freedom to play and explore to their heart content – go through.

 At this point in my life I’m in a place to share all that I have learned about learning during more than 25 years of living unschooling and many more years of being involved with alternative education.
 I am a mother of three who have all been unschooled since birth.
 My older son is 25 years old.
 He graduated from college in 2008, worked for a couple of years and then decided to go back to school to get his MBA, graduating in 2012.
 My middle son is 22 and has graduated from college in 2012.
 Both have been successful in their studies and are now working and living on the east coast of the USA.